Bird Friendly Home and Yard

 You can significantly improve the habitat in your yard by removing these plants.
 They often outcompete native species, reduce biological diversity and available food for animals, and alter key ecosystem functions, such as nutrient cycling.
 Popular plants that are actually invasive include kudzu, English ivy, Japanese knotweed and tree of heaven.

-Enhance your yard’s nesting and sheltering potential by mimicking natural habitats in your area.
-Maintain a variety of native plants of varying sizes and growth patterns –from low growing ground cover to vines, shrubs and trees– and with varying schedules for fruiting and leafing.
+Enhance your yard’s nesting, shelter and restaurant potential by mimicking natural habitats in your area.
+Maintain a variety of native plants of varying sizes and growth patterns — from low-growing ground cover to vines, shrubs and trees — and with varying schedules for fruiting and leafing.
 Include both evergreens and deciduous plants.
-Leaving dead snags standing and putting up artificial nest boxes will benefit birds that build their nests in cavities.
+Leaving dead tree snags standing and putting up artificial nest boxes will benefit birds that build their nests in cavities, such as house wrens, Carolina chickadees, white-breasted nuthatches, Eastern bluebirds, tufted titmice and a variety of woodpeckers!

 4. Keep bird feeders clean.